mgifford/open-source-contracting/project-process.md

 ## Timelines
 - Government publishes an RFP with ballpark budget and a 3-4 week window for responses
+- Everyone gets to anonymously grade the RFP based on how achievable it is
 - RFPs need to be SMART (specific, measurable, achievable, realistic and time-bound)
 - Vendor questions are discussed in a public issue queue
 - Vendors (including individuals) login to central hub and submit bids through an online form with only text submissions